ubc-library-rc/gephi-palladio/index.md

 ---
 layout: default
 title: Introduction
 nav_order: 0
+published: true
 ---
-Network visualization, graph visualization or link analysis is the process of visually presenting networks of connected entities as links and nodes.
+Social network analysis (SNA) is a tool available for modeling, visualizing, and analyzing the interactions between individuals within groups and organizations.

 ![]({{site.baseurl}}//Social_Network_Analysis_Visualization.png)

-Nodes represent data points and links represent the connections between them.

-To look beyond your flat data model and understand connections in your data, you need powerful network visualization tools.
+Network visualization is the process of visually presenting networks of connected entities as edges(links) and nodes.

-Network visualisation has become an important tool in the armoury of the data wrangler.
-An increasing volume of research and journalism is using network analysis and visualisation to gain insight into the real world social, political and cultural networks that influence our lives.
+An increasing volume of research and journalism is using network analysis and visualisation to gain insight into the real world health, social, political and cultural networks that influence our lives.
+So why don't we get started?